Christian Braun obsesses over collectibles and antiques and toys more than the average person, but in a productive way.

 Aside from parsing that description to determine that this clock doesn’t run, but will be accurate at 8:58 AM and PM, what does that mean?

-What about “antique,” “vintage,” and “classic?”
+What about the words “antique,” “vintage,” and “classic?”
 As collectors, we see and use these terms often, sometimes interchangeably.
 What to they mean, exactly?
-As it turns out, there is no “perfect” definition for these words.
+As it turns out, there is no “perfect” definition for these trems.
 But they do hold meaning relative to each other.

 “Antique” and “Vintage” carry a set time frame, regardless of historic or aesthetic value.
 “Classic,” on the other hand, just means “it has stood or will stand the test of time,” regardless of age.